 4. They aren’t asking you a lot of skill-based questions.

-Example: Before going into the interview, you expect to hear “Tell me about yourself,” “Why did you decide to apply for this position?” or “Tell me more about your education.”
-When you go into the interview, they seem to just be reading your resume back to you.
+Example: Before going into the interview, you expect to hear “Tell me about yourself.”
+Or “Why did you decide to apply for this position?”
+Or “Tell me more about your education.”
+When you go into the interview, they seem just to be reading your resume back to you.
 They may ask one or two questions while staring blankly at you.
 Then, the interview ends without more questions about your skill set or achievements.
 This could mean that you didn’t answer one of their previous questions the way they preferred.
-This could be a huge deal breaker, so make sure to pinpoint your early answers and tailor them to be likable.
+This could be a huge deal-breaker, so make sure to pinpoint your early answers and tailor them to be likable.

-5. The interviewer didn’t give any eye contact.
+5. The interviewer didn’t make any eye contact.

-Example: Through the course of an unusually short interview, the hiring manager did not maintain eye contact with you at all and seemed somewhat cold.
+Example: Through the course of a concise interview, the hiring manager did not maintain eye contact with you at all and seemed somewhat cold.
 This could be a personality flaw, but it could also mean that they resigned interest in you as a prospect.

 6. “We have some concerns.”

-Example: At some point during the interview, possibly at the very beginning, the hiring manager cuts you off to voice some concerns about your job history, experience, skills, etc. This could be both a good and bad sign.
-On the one hand, you're being given an opportunity to explain some discrepancies in your resume.
+Example: At some point during the interview, possibly at the very beginning, the hiring manager cuts you off to voice some concerns.
+Concerns about your job history, experience, skills, etc. This could be both a good and bad sign.
+On the one hand, you're being allowed to explain some discrepancies in your resume.
 On the other hand, they could be letting you down in a more passive way.

 7. The interview was much shorter than you expected.

 Example: You went into an interview with a lot of material to cover, as per the job description.
-You expected the interview to be at least a half hour.
-The interview ended up being only ten minutes and you were not able to cover all of your job history and education.
+You expected the interview to be at least a half-hour.
+The interview ended up being only ten minutes, and you could not cover all of your job history and education.
 This may have happened because the hiring manager noticed right away that you weren’t a good fit.